Best Patch for Zoom Fatigue: A Wearable Ritual for Video-Call Days

 3. Build in "Fake Commutes"

 Your brain needs transition time.
 Before your first call, take a 10-minute walk (even just around the block).
 After your last meeting, do the same.
 This signals to your nervous system: work time is over.
-The patch supports you during work; movement helps you recover after.
+The patch is your morning ritual; movement is your recovery one.

 4. Batch Your Meetings If You Can